Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 Below is the video of the process we took to test how well hemp and bamboo microgreen grow mats perform compared to the Home Microgreens soil.

-Home Microgreens is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Home Microgreens participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 We may earn a small commission from the companies mentioned in this post at no additional cost to you.
 Not all links are connected to affiliate companies.

 Summary of the Microgreen Grow Mat Test

-Equal amounts of seed are placed on (from left to right) Terrafibre® hemp grow mat, two VegBed bamboo grow mats, and a Home Microgreen potting mix tray.
+Equal amounts of seed are placed on (from left to right) a Terrafibre® hemp grow mat, two VegBed bamboo grow mats, and a Home Microgreen potting mix tray.

 There are two trays for the bamboo fiber.
 One will be watered with tap water and the other with Ocean Solution fertilizer.
 We have already shown that the hemp grow mats need fertilizer to grow microgreens, similar to the potting mix (Part 1 and Part 2).